Emualluig/TuringMachine/README.md

 TODO:
 - C++:
-  - [ ] Rewrite YAML reader
+  - [ ] Benchmarking
   - [ ] More comments
-  - [ ] Read path to the file instead of always using test.yaml
+  - [ ] Look into more optimizations
 - Rust:
+  - [ ] Benchmarking
+  - [ ] More comments
-  - [ ] The whole thing
+  - [ ] Optimize (its roughly 2x slower than C++)

 ### Performance:
-Performance is defined by the time required to get to 2 billion steps on the 6-state busy beaver.
+Performance is defined by the average time required to get to 2 billion steps on the 6-state busy beaver on a sample size of 100.

-The time required to create the turing machine is not measured.
+The time required to create the turing machine is not to be measured.

-C++:

-Rust:
+C++: 6 seconds (roughtly, and including initialization)

+Rust: 9.56 seconds (including reset, excluding initialization)